telefonicaid/fiware-orion/doc/manuals/orion-api.md

 | `payload` | ✓        | string | The payload to be used in notifications.
 If omitted, the default payload (see "Notification Messages" sections) is used.|

 If `httpCustom` is used, then the considerations described in "Custom Notifications" section apply.

-Notification rules are as follow:

-* If `attrs` and `expression` are used, a notification is sent whenever one of the attributes in the `attrs` list changes and at the same time `expression` matches.
-* If `attrs` is used and `expression` is not used, a notification is sent whenever any of the attributes in the `attrs` list changes.
-* If `attrs` is not used and `expression` is used, a notification is sent whenever any of the attributes of the entity changes and at the same time `expression` matches.
-* If neither `attrs` nor `expression` are used, a notification is sent whenever any of the attributes of the entity changes.

 ### Subscription List